People

 Theoretical Physicist and qBio enthusiast.
 Master’s U. Milan, PhD AMOLF and U. Leiden, Postdoc Institut Curie, CNRS@Sorbonne, SPCG since 2018.
 I like models that guide the understanding of data and the development of new concepts and theories, such as Luria&Delbruck, Random Walk, and Fermi’s liquid drop.
 I am also a big fan of scaling concepts in just about everything.

-Simone Pompei | Post Doc
+Simone Pompei | Senior Post Doc

 Statistical Physicist.
 I work on the interface between statistical physics and quantitative biology, with a particular interest on population genetics and cancer evolution.
 This connection emerges at two levels: (i) data-driven quantitative approaches towards biological problems are grounded on statistical inference and on information theory and (ii) statistical mechanics provides key tools to model stochastic processes and to develop a coarse grained description of microscopic, or intrinsically noisy, systems.